fanzhanglab/bayesian_r/README.md

 I also installed [rethinking](https://github.com/rmcelreath/rethinking) which has many implemented packages for Bayesian models.

-I tested the Bayesian Zero inflated Possion modeling and the code is [here](https://github.com/fanzhanglab/bayesian_r/blob/main/zero_inflated_possion_bayesian.ipynb).
+I run the Bayesian Zero inflated Possion modeling and the code is [here](https://github.com/fanzhanglab/bayesian_r/blob/main/zero_inflated_possion_bayesian.ipynb).
+Thank Francisco de Abreu e Lima for setting a nice example!

 We may consider generating some other Bayesian modeling and inference using `cmdstanr` in the future.